 Dr. Tim Pahel

-Tim Pahel is Associate Professor of Music, Director of Choral and Vocal Activities, and Chair of the Music Department at Monmouth College.
+Tim Pahel is a Professor of Music, Director of Choral and Vocal Activities, and Chair of the Music Department at Monmouth College.
 His duties include directing the Monmouth College Chorale and Chamber Choir, teaching private voice, conducting, and courses in the Music Education curriculum.
 Prior to coming to Monmouth, Dr. Pahel served as Assistant Professor and Music Coordinator at Carl Sandburg College and also taught courses and directed ensembles at Knox College.

-Dr. Pahel has been the director of the Galesburg Community Chorus since 2001, and with that group has conducted numerous major works for chorus and orchestra including, most recently, Verdi's Requiem, Handel's Messiah, Mozart's Requiem, and Orff's Carmina Burana.
+Dr. Pahel has been the director of the Galesburg Community Chorus since 2001, and with the group has conducted numerous major works for chorus and orchestra including, most recently, Verdi's Requiem, Handel's Messiah, Mozart's Requiem, and Orff's Carmina Burana.

-An active member of the American Choral Directors Association, Music Educators National Conference, the Illinois Music Educators Association, and the National Association of Teachers of Singing, Dr. Pahel is a frequent adjudicator for high school solo and ensemble contests as well as a clinician for large group contests and festivals.
+An active member of the American Choral Director Association, Music Educator's National Conference, the Illinois Music Educator's Association and the National Association of Teachers of Singing, Dr. Pahel is a frequent adjudicator for high school solo and ensemble contests as well as a clinician for large group contests and festivals.